Yale Pediatric Celiac Program

 - Short stature

 Children with the disease are predisposed genetically with the presence of one or both of the genes associated with Celiac, HLA-DQ2 and HLA-DQ8.
+People with a first-degree relative (parent, child or sibling) with celiac disease have a 1 in 10 risk of developing celiac disease.
 Despite the genetic predisposition, it is not uncommon for children to be the first one diagnosed in the family, as family members may not yet be diagnosed.